jacobjuneau6/flipperzero-wifi-subscriber-count/docs/README.md

 This will get the subscriber count for any youtuber.
 To use it you need to put in the wifi SSID and P@$w0rd plus a youtube api key and the channel ID.
-Once you load the scketch onto the wifi dev board, you open the app and click the CENTER button.
+Once you load the scketch onto the wifi dev board, you open the app and click on which channel you want to look up then click save.